-(Note:Diseases are studied in the “Diseases” division of this site.)
+(Note:Diseases are studied in the “Diseases” section of this site.)

-18. Platyhelminth identity card.
-How are platyhelminthes characterized according to examples of representing beings, basic morphology, type of symmetry, germ layers and coelom, digestive system, respiratory system, circulatory system, excretory system, nervous system and types of reproduction?
+18. The main features of platyhelminthes.
+How can platyhelminthes be described according to examples of representative species, basic morphology, type of symmetry, germ layers and coelom, digestive system, respiratory system, circulatory system, excretory system, nervous system and types of reproduction?

-Examples of representing beings: planarias, schistosomes, taenias.
+Examples of representative species: planaria, schistosomes, taenia.
 Basic morphology: flat worm.
 Type of symmetry: bilateral.
-Germ layers and coelom: triploblastics, acoelomates.
+Germ layers and coelom: triploblastic, acoelomates.
 Digestive system: incomplete.
 Respiratory system: nonexistent, respiration by diffusion.
 Circulatory system: nonexistent.
 Excretory system: protonephridia with flame cells.
 Nervous system: ganglial, beginning of cephalization.
 Types of reproduction: asexual and sexual.